kalebbroo/PlexBot/README.md

-# Plex Music Bot (BETA) v0.6
+# Plex Music Bot (BETA) v0.7

 Download releases for current stable builds.
 Master will be Dev builds.

 This Discord bot allows users to play audio from their Plex library in a voice channel.
-New BUTTONS! use thses buttons to control the bot!
+New BUTTONS and slash commands! use thses buttons to control the bot!
 ![Now Playing!](images/buttons.PNG)

 # Features